aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 ### Step 4: Plumb In Your Config

-Now that you have your dependencies declared and your code updated to encrypt and decrypt data, all you need to do is pass through the configuration to the AWS Encryption SDK to start using your KMS CMKs to protect your data.
+Now that you have your dependencies declared and your code updated to encrypt and decrypt data, the final step is to pass through the configuration to the AWS Encryption SDK to start using your KMS CMKs to protect your data.

 ```NodeJS